canyi-chen/canyi-chen.github.io/index.md

 ## Biography

-Starting on September 1, 2023, I will be working as a Postdoc Research Fellow in the Department of Biostatistics at the University of Michigan in Ann Arbor under the guidance of Professor [Peter Song](https://sph.umich.edu/faculty-profiles/song-peter.html).
-I earned my Ph.D. degree in statistics from the [Institute of Statistics and Big Data](http://isbd.ruc.edu.cn/English/) at [Renmin University of China](https://www.ruc.edu.cn/en) (RUC) in June 2023.
+I am currently a Postdoc Research Fellow in the Department of Biostatistics at the University of Michigan in Ann Arbor under the guidance of Professor [Peter Song](https://sph.umich.edu/faculty-profiles/song-peter.html).
+I got my Ph.D. degree in statistics from the [Institute of Statistics and Big Data](http://isbd.ruc.edu.cn/English/) at [Renmin University of China](https://www.ruc.edu.cn/en) (RUC) in June 2023.
 I am lucky to be advised by Professor [Liping Zhu](https://scholar.google.com/citations?user=IRVKAnAAAAAJ&hl=en).
 Before the graduate school, I received my Bachelor in [Mathematics](http://math.bnu.edu.cn/) from [Beijing Normal  University](https://english.bnu.edu.cn/) in 2018.

 <!--
 I also serve as an anonymous referee for *Statistica Sinica*.